What is Drunken Tiger?

 Anthony Bourdain (rest in peace, our kitchen idol) will attest to the fact that the drinking culture in Korea is not to be underestimated.
 Whether you take a seat on a bamboo mat in a fancy Korean barbecue restaurant or pull up a chair at a roadside pop-up eatery, authentic Korean restaurants prepare and serve food that is best ‘chased’ alongside a fizzy pint of beer.

 Want to do as the Koreans do?
-Try our selection of refreshing Korean beers, the popular it-creeps-up-on-you soju, or our seasonal watermelon soju–a puree of fresh watermelon mixed with soju, topped with fruity pebbles and pop rocks, served tableside in a halved watermelon.
+Try our selection of refreshing Korean beers, the popular it-creeps-up-on-you soju, or our seasonal watermelon soju–a puree of fresh watermelon mixed with soju, topped with fruity pebbles, served tableside in a halved watermelon.

 After realizing he no longer wanted to be a doctor, Drunken Tiger's chef and owner, Justin Park, walked out of his organic chemistry class and was determined to create his own path in the culinary world.